NP Visa Sponsorship Jobs in South Dakota

 Are there state-specific factors NPs should know before pursuing sponsorship in South Dakota?

 South Dakota grants NPs full practice authority, meaning they can evaluate, diagnose, and prescribe without a physician collaboration agreement.
 This makes the state attractive to employers hiring independently practicing NPs and can broaden the range of positions available to internationally trained candidates.
-The Conrad 30 J-1 waiver program in South Dakota prioritizes placements in rural and tribal shortage areas, so candidates open to those settings have a stronger application.
+The Conrad 30 J-1 visa waiver program in South Dakota prioritizes placements in rural and tribal shortage areas, so candidates open to those settings have a stronger application.

 What is the prevailing wage for sponsored np jobs in South Dakota?